 Biological drugs are highly-effective protein drugs produced in living cells.

 Biosimilars are approved pharmaceuticals that are similar to a biological reference product in terms of quality, safety and efficacy.
-They are approved in highly regulated markets such as the EU and the US via stringent regulatory pathways following loss of exclusivity of their originator reference products.
-Development of biosimilars requires deep expertise in protein expression, purification, analytics as well as clinical and regulatory aspects.
+They are approved in highly regulated markets such as the EU and USA via stringent regulatory pathways following loss of exclusivity of their originator reference products.
+Development of biosimilars requires in-depth knowledge of proteins expression, purification, analytics as well as clinical and regulatory aspects.